dadadel/pyment/README.md

 Currently, the managed styles in input/output are javadoc, one variant of reST (re-Structured Text, used by Sphinx), numpydoc, groups (only input, Google style).

+You can also configure some settings via the command line or a configuration file (for more informations refer to the [documentation](https://github.com/dadadel/pyment/blob/master/doc/pyment.rst)) .

 The tool can only at the time offer to generate patches or get a list of the new docstrings.

 You can contact the developer *dadel* and speak about the project on **IRC** **Freenode**'s channel **#pyment**.